-- In Autodesk Revit Architecture is a completely different program from Autocad, and is built specifically for architectural BIM (building information modeling), although it can import and export the DWG files that Autocad uses.
+- Autodesk’s Revit Architecture is a separate program from Autocad, designed for architectural building information modeling (BIM).
+It can import and export Autocad’s DWG files.

 - Autocad in 3D Printing: For a 3D print of an object, one has to choose the object, get a virtual 3D representation and then feed it to the 3D printer.
-A 3D print has its own advantages for designers and this is where Autocad helps them.
-It ensures file compatibility so that designs can be exported to various preferred formats.
+A 3D print has its own advantages for designers; this is where Autocad helps them.
+The software enables file compatibility, which allows designs to be exported to various preferred formats.

 Autodesk vs Autocad Comparison Table

 |Definition||It is a multinational software corporation.||Computer-Aided Design Drafting|